Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Method

 Recent work \cite{wangdamo} utilized the early exit mechanism to trace the evolution of token probabilities across the multi-layer inference process in LVLMs.
 Their findings indicate that hallucinations often manifest as localized surges at the later layers, which tend to override earlier, visually grounded information.
 To address this, they introduced a momentum-based correction method that aggregates activations across layers and utilizes the accumulated momentum to adjust the hidden states in the later layers.

 While effective to some extent, this correction mechanism is highly sensitive to hyperparameters and does not directly address the fundamental issue: the inconsistency between layers.
-We argue that this inter-layer inconsistency is a critical factor undermining semantic stability during decoding.
+We argue that this inter-layer inconsistency disrupts the natural information flow during decoding.
+Specifically, earlier layers, though encoding simpler semantics, are more factually grounded in visual input, whereas later layers construct complex semantics but often undergo semantic drift that triggers hallucinations \cite{chuang2023dola}.

-Motivated by this, we propose the \textbf{DCLA} mechanism, which enhances inter-layer consistency by aggregating earlier-layer representations to stabilize semantics throughout the decoding process.
+Motivated by this, we propose the \textbf{DCLA} mechanism, which enhances inter-layer consistency and maintains the flow of reliable semantics by aggregating earlier-layer representations to stabilize semantics throughout the decoding process.
 This approach effectively mitigates hallucinations caused by semantic drift, thereby improving both the factual accuracy and the robustness of the generated output.